benazirzoya/benazirzoya/README.md

 ## 📂 My Projects:
 I love building and sharing my projects.
 Here are a few that I’m currently working on or have completed:

-- **[Project 1: Habit Tracker Web App](https://github.com/benazirzoya/habit-tracker)**: A full-stack web application built using React and Node.js that helps users track their habits and stay motivated.
+- **[Project 1: 🎉 Awards3D – Interactive 3D Awards Winning Website](awards3-d.vercel.app)**: A full-stack web application built using React and Node.js that helps users track their habits and stay motivated.
-- **[Project 2: Personal Portfolio Website](https://github.com/Benazir/portfolio)**: A responsive portfolio website built with HTML, CSS, and JavaScript to showcase my skills, projects, and resume.
+- **[Project 2: Personal Portfolio Website](https://portfolio-rho-tan-16.vercel.app)**: A responsive portfolio website built with HTML, CSS, and JavaScript to showcase my skills, projects, and resume.

-## 🌱 I’m Currently Learning:
+## 🌱 Creative but Professional:
 I’m always looking to expand my knowledge and stay up-to-date with the latest trends in the tech world.
 Right now, I’m focused on: UI/UX Desiging and figma.

 ## 🏆 Achievements: